spsforks/QB64-Wiki/_PUTIMAGE.md

 ```

-> *Explanation:* When QB64 loads a 256 color .PNG file containing a transparent color, that color will be treated as transparent when _PUTIMAGE is used to put it onto another image.
-So actually, you can use a 256-color .PNG file containing transparency information in a 256 color screen mode in QB64.

-Flipping and enlarging an image with _PUTIMAGE by swapping or increasing the destination coordinates.
+Flipping and enlarging an image with _PUTIMAGE by swapping or increasing the desination coordinates.

 ```vb